theresetuyi/Hello/README.md

 Hello Microverse

-This is my first project technical in Microverse
+This is my first technicalproject in Microverse

 ## 🛠 Built With
   HTML